Taeil2/collabeditor-react-app/README.md

 ## To Do

+- textarea vs div
+- collabeditor cursors
 - cursor size dependent on font
-- collabeditor cursors
 - test thoroughly for errors
 - run through files and do a cleanup